 - Peter Edney – the BUS accountant

-BUS also has a Standing Advisory Commitee, which is a smaller group of uveitis experts and patients which provides professional advice and assistance to the charity.
+BUS also has a Standing Advisory Committee, which is a smaller group of uveitis experts and patients that provides professional advice and assistance to the charity.

-BUS is also a partner charity with Fight for Sight in their Joint Small grants initiative, raising money for birdshot research via initiatives like the Fight for Sight Carrots Nightwalk.
+BUS is also a partner charity with Fight for Sight in their Joint Small Grants initiative, raising money for birdshot research via activities like the Fight for Sight Carrots Nightwalk.

-BUS has now established a core membership of over 500 including birdshotters, family and friends and professionals working in the field of birdshot.
-BUS has strong links with sister birdshot organisations in France and the US.
-BUS supports birdshotters across the world, as well as in the UK.
+BUS has now established a core membership of over 1,000 including birdshotters, family and friends and professionals working in the field of birdshot.
+BUS has strong links with sister birdshot organisations in the US.
+BUS supports birdshotters across the world as well as in the UK.

 The Birdshot Uveitis Society (BUS) achieved registered charity status in its own right in January 2012.
-Prior to that it has been part of the scottish registered Uveitis Information Group (UIG).
+Prior to that it was part of the Scottish registered Uveitis Information Group (UIG).